nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to schedule a make-up lesson.
+1. User enters command to schedule a make-up lesson.
-2. LMS requests for details of the make-up lesson (e.g., student name, new lesson date, and time).
+2. LMS parses the make-up lesson details from the user's command.
-3. User enters the requested details.
-4. LMS requests for confirmation.
+3. LMS requests for confirmation.
-5. User confirms the scheduling.
+4. User confirms the scheduling.
-6. LMS schedules the make-up lesson and notifies the user.
+5. LMS schedules the make-up lesson and notifies the user.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 LMS detects an error in the entered data.
-  * 3a1.
+  * 2a1.
 LMS requests for the correct data.
-  * 3a2.
+  * 2a2.
 User enters new data.
-  * Steps 3a1-3a2 are repeated until the data entered are correct.
+  * Steps 2a1-2a2 are repeated until the data entered are correct.
-  * Use case resumes from step 4.
+  * Use case resumes from step 3.

 * \*a.
 At any time, User chooses to cancel the scheduling process.
   * \*a1.
 LMS requests to confirm the cancellation of the process.